 Ingredients and substitutions

-Pesto - Homemade or store bought pesto works here.
-I used store bought basil pesto, but I recommend using any brand or type that you enjoy.
+- Pesto - Homemade pesto or store bought pesto works here.
+I used store bought basil pesto today, but I recommend using any brand or type that you enjoy.

-Salt and pepper - Season and enhance the flavors of your dish.
+- Salt and pepper - Enhances the flavors of your dish.
 Substitute black pepper with red pepper flakes for more heat.

 Yes, pesto from a jar, refrigerated store-bought pesto, or homemade pesto will work in this recipe.
 I like to grab the refrigerated pesto (usually found near the refrigerated tortellini) for a little fresher flavor, but jarred pesto will work just as well.